PIGMENTATION REMOVAL AND MELASMA TREATMENT USING LASER

-To alleviate the risk of hyperpigmentation or re-pigmentation, you can make use of broad-spectrum SPF50 sunscreen.
+To alleviate the risk of hyperpigmentation or re-pigmentation, you can use broad-spectrum SPF50 sunscreen.
 Avoid liquid sunscreens.

-You should not use any makeup for at least five days after the treatment.
-Makeup is mostly made of moisturizing materials which could hinder the peeling process.
+You should not use makeup for at least five days after the treatment.
+Makeup is mostly made of moisturizing materials, which could hinder the peeling process.

-Avoid direct exposure to the sun as well as tanning beds for approximately one to two months after treatment.
+Avoid direct exposure to the sun and tanning beds for approximately one to two months after treatment.
 This is to minimize the chance of light or dark spots.

 Do not smoke for at least seven days after the laser procedure since this could prolong healing time.